emma-bigdata/data-analytics-portfolio/README.md

 ---

 # 📬 Contact
-# If you’re interested in collaborating or hiring for data analytics work:
+If you’re interested in collaborating or hiring for data analytics work:
 - 💌 Reach out via LinkedIn or email
 - 💼 I’m open to **remote**, **part-time**, and **freelance** data analyst opportunities.

 ---

-# ✨Thanks for visiting my portfolio!
-Scroll through the projects to see how I use data to uncover insights and drive decisions.
+✨**Thanks for visiting my portfolio!
+Scroll through the projects to see how I use data to uncover insights and drive decisions.**